-“Peace Frog” also includes a passage telling of Morrison’s encounter as a child with the truckload of Indian workers in which he believed the soul of one of them may have jumped into his.
-The song also includes direct references to Morrison’s life from the inception of The Doors, “blood stains the roofs and palm trees of Venice”, his arrest in New Haven in 1967 with “blood in the streets in the town of New Haven”, and a lyric that is often mistakenly attributed to the police riots in Chicago at the Democratic National Convention, “blood in the streets of the town of Chicago“, but in all likelihood it refers to The Doors’ appearance at the Chicago Coliseum in May of 1968, which is credited with being the first concert in which Jim Morrison provoked a riot.
+“Peace Frog” also includes a passage telling of Morrison’s encounter as a child with the truckload of Indian workers where he believed the soul of one of them may have jumped into his.
+The song also includes direct references to Morrison’s life, from the inception of The Doors in “blood stains the roofs and palm trees of Venice,” to his arrest in New Haven in 1967 with “blood in the streets in the town of New Haven,” to a lyric that is often mistakenly attributed to the police riots in Chicago at the 1968 Democratic National Convention, in “blood in the streets of the town of Chicago.”
+But in all likelihood “Chicago” refers to The Doors’ appearance at the Chicago Coliseum in May 1968, which is credited with being the first concert in which Jim Morrison provoked a riot.

-For the harmonica solo on “Roadhouse” both Jim Morrison and Robby Krieger took a stab at the punctuating statements (on the demo The Doors did early in their career Morrison provided some harmonica on “Hello, I Love You”), but no one was satisfied.
+For the harmonica solo on “Roadhouse” both Jim Morrison and Robby Krieger took a stab at the punctuating statements (on the demo The Doors did early in their career, Morrison did provide some harmonica on “Hello, I Love You”), but no one was satisfied.
 So Rothchild brought in John Sebastian for the harmonica solo.
 And either because Sebastian thought a credit on a Doors album wouldn’t jibe with his image as part of The Lovin’ Spoonful, or due to contractual obligations, Sebastian is credited under the name of G. Puglese.

-As they were trying to figure out what to do next, Diltz noticed the clerk go into an elevator.
+As they were trying to figure out what to do next, Diltz saw the clerk go into an elevator.
 Diltz told the group to go inside and sit in the window, where they hit their marks automatically, and Diltz snapped off a roll of pictures from the outside.
 After which Morrison suggested they get a couple of drinks.
 After a bit of a drive they found the Hard Rock Café and shot some pictures there as well.
 A note, the Hard Rock Café also reentered rock ‘n’ roll history when it was used in the Michael Jackson video ‘Beat It’.

 ‘Morrison Hotel’ quickly shot up the charts, attaining gold record status on February 23, 1970.